Makrufkasr/Data-Analytics-Portfolio/README.md

 |:----:	|:----:	|:--------------------------------:	|
 |   [🔗](https://academy.dqlab.id/main/livecode/157/283/1245)  	|   [📜](https://github.com/kevinadhiguna/dqlab-career-track/blob/master/Python%20for%20Data%20Professional%20Beginner/Part%201/0.quiz-1.png)  	|               Quiz 1              	|

-## Covid Vaccinations World Progress : Reporting Dashboard
+## Covid Vaccinations World Progress
 Skill Set : Data Viusaliztion, Tableau, Exploratory Data Analaytics.
 <h4>Overview</h4>
 As an Indonesia investment platform start up  currently focused on app-based mutual fund investment at the end of September 2021.
 In the mobile app developed by the company, users can register as investor and conduct buy or sell transactions on selected mutual funds.
 In addition, the platform offers Robo-investing, Which allows users to invest a diversified mutual fund portfolio without hassle while considering the factors such as age, income and overall risk profile.
 Conduct clustering to maximize campaigns on the marketing team for new products to be launched and provide business recommendations for the analysis that has been produced.